juju/docs/src/en/config-scaleway.md

 This command deploys a mysql unit to the server number #2

-Assemble these workloads together via relations like lego blocks:
+Assemble these workloads together via relations like Lego blocks:

 ```bash
 juju add-relation wordpress mysql